-Support Community Causes
+1. Support Community Causes for social responsibility

 When corporations partner with nonprofit organizations, both entities benefit from cause-related marketing (CRM) that boost the company’s sales and supports the organization’s cause.
 CRM relationships are a great deal for nonprofits.
 The arrangement enables organizations to increase fundraising and gain exposure.

 However, executives must select the causes that they support carefully.
 For a successful CRM initiative, it’s a good idea to work with a group that understands how to market themselves and how to build a substantial following.